 - As from 1 June 2022, travellers can enter Malawi with EITHER a vaccination certificate OR a negative PCR test; All travellers that are fully vaccinated are no longer required to produce negative PCR tests.
 All travellers that are not fully vaccinated or don’t have a valid electronically verifiable COVID-19 full vaccination certificate are required to produce a negative PCR based COVID-19 certificate that is not older than 72 hours at the time of arrival in the country.
 These regulations apply to those aged 12 and over.
 Under 12s can enter Malawi unconditionally (accompanying vaccinated parents/guardians) Click here for the official announcement.

 For further details on getting to Malawi, go to our ‘Getting There‘ page.

-Malawi’s tourism industry has remained open for domestic travel and many of Malawi’s tourism operators have adjusted their booking terms and conditions to allow for more flexibility and fewer penalties, particularly on postponements.
+Malawi’s tourism industry remained open for domestic travel through the pandemic and many of Malawi’s tourism operators adjusted their booking terms and conditions to allow for more flexibility and fewer penalties, particularly on postponements.

 Tourism plays an important role in Malawi’s economy, particularly in rural areas.
 It is a vital source of essential foreign exchange, and, as well as providing income from which employees support their wider families (each employee in tourism in Malawi supports 14 or more people); lodges and tourism operators across Malawi support local communities and protect vulnerable natural environments through a variety of projects.
-The inevitable down-turn in tourism will have a significant negative impact on Malawi and its people and so potential visitors are encourage to view current disruptions as a reason only to postpone their visit to Malawi rather than cancelling plans.
-Cancellations and refunds will deprive tourism businesses of any funds and income, without which they will be forced to close down, so depriving their employees and local communities of the essential support that they currently provide.
-Each employee in tourism in Malawi supports 14 or more people and if jobs are lost, the result will be devastating, at a time when the population is extremely vulnerable already.
-Once the pandemic has passed and restrictions on travel lifted, travellers are encouraged to visit Malawi as soon as possible in order to enjoy its warm welcome, amazing range of attractions – and to help it with its recovery.
+The down-turn in tourism had a significant negative impact on Malawi and its people and so potential visitors are encouraged to visit Malawi as soon as possible in order to enjoy its warm welcome, amazing range of attractions – and to help it with its recovery.

 Food & Drink